 The form also provides a way to select a tax year and to certify certain trusts qualify as shareholders.

 Once the information is complete, the form is mailed (or faxed) to the IRS.
 (The address varies depending upon where the principal office of your business is located.)
+You can also use certain private delivery services designated by the IRS.
 Then the waiting begins.
 You generally will know the response within 60 days from the time the IRS receives the application.